DrishtiShrrrma/RL-domain-independent-planner-v1/README_personal_notes.md

 ### PPO

 The PPO (Proximal Policy Optimization) algorithm inherently uses an Actor-Critic architecture.
 It employs two separate networks - the actor, which suggests the next action to take given a state, and the critic, which estimates the value function of being in a state.
 The critic helps to reduce the variance of the expected return, making the learning process more stable.

+### PPO-GAE
+To compare different settings of gae_lambda to see how much GAE affects the performance - create two agents, one with gae_lambda set to 1 (which is equivalent to not using GAE, or a high bias towards immediate rewards) and the other with gae_lambda set to a value less than 1 (indicating the use of GAE).